Securing Real-Time Internet-of-Things: Securing RT-IoT: Host-based Approaches

 \item \textit{Randomization with Idle Time Scheduling}: In addition to the randomness provided in the basic scheme, we include the \textit{idle task} (\eg the dummy task executed by an RTOS when other real-time tasks are not running) at each scheduling point.
 It eliminates the periodicity of busy intervals (from hyper-period's point of view).
 This scheme makes it harder to produce effective results from the schedule-based side-channel attack.

 \item \textit{Randomization with Idle Time Scheduling and Fine-grained Switching}: To push the randomization to an extreme, one could choose to randomize the schedule every tick.
 That is, the scheduler will randomly pick a task to execute, subject to the deadline constraints, in every tick interrupt.
 This way, we gain the most randomness for the schedule.
+Figure \ref{fig:taskshuffler} illustrates an instance of the randomized schedule for an simple taskset with three tasks.
 However, it greatly increases the overheads and thus may not be applicable for all use cases. \end{itemize}

+IoT systems with real-time properties are predictable by design.
+This very determinism can become a vulnerability in the hands of smart adversaries and it becomes easier to carry out adversarial actions such as side-channel attacks \cite{cy_side_channel,side_channel_key}, DoS (making critical resources unavailable at important times) or even the recently developed timing-inference attacks \cite{cy_side_channel}.~\textit{TaskShuffler} can reduce the determinism that is visible to external entities while still meeting real-time guarantees.
+With such randomization, even if an observer is able to capture the exact schedule for a (limited) period of time (for instance, for a few hyperperiods), \textit{TaskShuffler} will schedule tasks in a way that succeeding hyperperiod will show different orders (and timing) of execution for the tasks.